BjarkeHautop/MinimalWorkingExamples.jl/docs/src/index.md

 ## Pinning a specific package version

 Use `packagespecs` to pin one or more packages to a particular version, git revision, or URL.
-This is useful for creating MWEs against an unreleased fix or a PR branch:

 ```julia
 using Pkg